ademcayir/grunt-regex-replace/README.md

       // arg1 is the full string matched
       // arg2 is the first parenthesized substring match
-      // argN is the Nth parenthesized substring match }
+      // argN is the Nth parenthesized substring match
+      // this.srcFile gives the file found this regex }
 }
 ```